Thor10/website-maintenance-mode/readme.md

 ```
 6. Save the file and upload it to the root directory of your website.

+## Setting IP address exceptions for multiple computers.

+If you require an IP exception across multiple computers or have more than one person working on the site while
+in maintenance mode, you can setup additional exceptions:

+ 1. Check the other computer external IP address and make note of them.

+ 2. For each machine that will need an exception, add additional `RewriteCond %{REMOTE_ADDR} !^` with their IP
+ address on new, separate lines.

 ### Included Files

 The maintenance consists of the following files: